cdktf/cdktf-provider-vsphere/docs/dataVsphereDatastore.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.6.1/docs/data-sources/datastore#id DataVsphereDatastore#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.7.0/docs/data-sources/datastore#id DataVsphereDatastore#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `stats`<sup>Optional</sup> <a name="stats" id="@cdktf/provider-vsphere.dataVsphereDatastore.DataVsphereDatastore.Initializer.parameter.stats"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.String>

+The usage stats of the datastore, include total capacity and free space in bytes.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.7.0/docs/data-sources/datastore#stats DataVsphereDatastore#stats}

 ---